Collusion: How Central Bankers Rigged the System

 “We have, in this country, one of the most corrupt institutions the world has ever known.
 I refer to the Federal Reserve Board.
 This evil institution has impoverished the people of the United States and has practically bankrupted our government.
 It has done this through the corrupt practices of the moneyed vultures who control it.” — Congressman Louis T. McFadden in 1932

 “The Federal Reserve banks are one of the most corrupt institutions the world has ever seen.
-There is not a man within the sound of my voice who does not know that this nation is run by the International bankers.” — Congressman Louis T. McFadden
+There is not a man within the sound of my voice who does not know that International bankers run this nation.” — Congressman Louis T. McFadden

 “Some [Most] people think the Federal Reserve Banks are the United States government’s institutions.
 They are not government institutions.
 They are private credit monopolies which prey upon the people of the United States for the benefit of themselves and their foreign swindlers.” — Congressional Record 12595-12603 — Louis T. McFadden, Chairman of the Committee on Banking and Currency June 10, 1932